 You may qualify for the Housebound benefit if you’re substantially confined to your immediate residence due to a permanent disability.
 It’s important to note that you cannot receive both the A&A and Housebound benefits at the same time.

 Anderson is quick to point out that you shouldn’t assume you won’t be eligible.
-“A lot of people look at that income amount and automatically disqualify themselves because they see they’re above the threshold.
-But keep in mind if you’re currently receiving care, you could be spending enough of your income to actually qualify for aid.”
+“A lot of people look at these requirements and automatically disqualify themselves, because they see they’re above the thresholds in front of them.
+But keep in mind if you’re currently receiving care, or expecting to soon, you could be spending enough of your income to actually qualify for aid.”

 Receiving a disability pension (a service-connected pension) can affect your eligibility as well.
 Depending on your disability rating, you could be rated higher than the maximum amount of A&A, and therefore would be considered ineligible for a non-service-connected pension.